Blackrod railway station: Renovation and electrification

 Electric service commenced on 11 February 2019, initially utilising Class 319 electric multiple units.

 Post electrification services

 A new timetable was introduced in May 2019 featuring new electric trains and shorter journey times; daytime services run hourly between Preston and Manchester Victoria with evening and additional peak services running between Blackpool North and Manchester Piccadilly and onwards to Manchester Airport or Hazel Grove.
 Initially all services utilised Class 319 electric multiple units.
-Since December 2019, all services have utilised Class 331 electric multiple units.
+Since December 2019, most services have utilised Class 331 electric multiple units, with all services being operated by 331s by 2022.